syahmi001/devops-take-home-assignment/README.md

 ## FeedMe DevOps Engineer Take-Home Assignment

-Listed below are the technologies stack used for the project CI/CD pipeline and deployment.
+Listed below are the technology stack used for this project CI/CD pipeline and deployment.

 ### Terraform

 - Known for its Infrastructure as Code (IaC).
-- Used primarily for quick and convenient creation of Azure AKS cluster.
+- Used primarily for a quick and convenient creation of Azure AKS cluster.
-- The Terraform config file can be found inside the terraform folder.
+- The Terraform config files can be found inside the terraform folder.

 ### Azure AKS cluster

-- The platform of deployment chosen.
+- The selected platform of deployment.

 ### Docker and Docker-compose

 - Containerization of the apps in the project.
+- Used in tangent with Kubernetes.

 ### Github Actions

 - The main CI/CD tool for this project.
-- Only triggers if there is any commit push to the main branch.
+- Only triggers if there is any commit pushed to the main branch.
 - Mainly used to build docker image + push to the dockerhub and deploy to the AKS cluster.

 ### Helm Chart